-Moreover, E&S documents should identify the risk of SEA/SH and propose prevention and mitigation measures particularly through the project ESMP.
+Moreover, E&S documents should identify the risk of SEA/SH and propose prevention and mitigation measures-particularly through the project ESMP.

-Prohibition of Child and Forced Labour
+Prohibition of Child and Forced Labor

 - The law considers a minor to be a person under the age of 15.
 It shall be forbidden to employ a young person (any male or female person under 15 years of age) in industrial work.
-Article 7 of Ministerial Order No. 11 of 2013 (52), state that the minimum age for Hazardous Work is 18 years old.
+Article 7 of Ministerial Order No. 11 of 2013 (52), states that the minimum age for Hazardous Work is 18 years old.
 Nevertheless, Minors under the age of 18 are prohibited from engaging in any kind of employment in the project. - Yemen has ratified ILO Convention Number 138 on Minimum Age for Admission to Employment (Law 7/2001).
 The Convention establishes a minimum age for admission to employment. - Yemen has also ratified the ILO Convention 182 on the Worst Forms of Child Labor.
-It refers to child labor as work that is mentally, physically, socially or morally dangerous and harmful to children; and interferes with their schooling by depriving them of the opportunity to attend school, by obliging them to leave school prematurely; or by requiring them to attempt to combine school attendance with excessively long and heavy work.
+It refers to child labor as work that is mentally, physically, socially, or morally dangerous and harmful to children; and interferes with their schooling by depriving them of the opportunity to attend school, by obliging them to leave school prematurely; or by requiring them to attempt to combine school attendance with excessively long and heavy work.

-These provisions will apply for: Direct workers, contracted workers, primary supply workers and community workers.
+These provisions will apply for: Direct workers, contracted workers, and community workers.

 Minors under the age of 18 are prohibited from engaging in any kind of employment.
-Hence documentary evidence (passport, identity card or birth certificate) of all workers prior to involving them on activities of the project, shall be verified.
+Hence, documentary evidence (passport, identity card or birth certificate) of all workers prior to involving them on activities of the project, shall be verified.
+A log of all workers should be kept and handy for inspection and/or control.